Skip to main content

 3. Bake in the oven at 180°C for about 25-30 minutes.

-5. Grate the parmesan and cut the mozzarella into slices or cubes.
+5. Grate the Parmesan and cut the mozzarella into slices or cubes.
 Wash and chop the parsley.

 7. Increase the oven temperature to 200°C and bake for about 30 minutes.